psquared-dev/java-questions/interview/Spring-questions.md

     * Transactions
     * Security

-# Q-What is context or application context in spring app?
+# Q-4 What is context or application context in spring app?

 Spring Context:
 * The **Spring Context** is a core component of the Spring Framework.